 These trips are best suited to the brave.
 Regent’s Canal’s tunnel – built in 1820 – is long, dark, dank and three quarters of a mile long.
 Once upon a time, boats normally pulled by horses on the towpath had to be inched through the tunnel by a process of ‘legging’ – with the men on board having to brace their legs against the tunnel walls to power the boat along.
 The tunnel tours take place during the summer, and tickets also includes admission to the London Canal Museum proper.
 There are only 12 places on each boat tour, so booking is definitely recommended.

 Jason’s Trip navigates the picturesque route along Regent’s Canal from Little Venice, through Regent’s Park, on to Camden Lock and back again.
 The boat is more than 100 years old and the trip, which includes a live historical commentary and lasts for 45min each way, has been a feature on the canal since 1951.
-A canal boat, the Dusk ’til Dawn, can also be booked for parties.Read more
+Tours run from the first week of April right through to the first week of November.

 Hop aboard for an hour and a half's cruise from Camden Lock, past London Zoo in Regent's Park, through the tunnel to Robert Browning’s Island at Little Venice and back to Walker’s Quay.
-A commentary is included on the cruise, and picnic lunches are available from the company’s Waterside Restaurant.
-Onboard dining is also an option on the My Fair Lady cruising restaurant boat.
-Children's parties and buffet cruises can be accommodated as well.Read more
+A commentary is included on the cruise, and picnic lunches are available from the company’s waterside restaurant.
+If you prefer the idea of more formal onboard dining, try the My Fair Lady cruising restaurant boat, operated by the same company.